Nebraskinator/StreetFighter2AI/README.md

 Self Play
 ======
-- Instead of performing a Monte-Carlo tree search, actions are selected through a truncated search which ranks the output of the Policy network and evaluates the highest-ranking moves.
+- Instead of performing a Monte-Carlo tree search, actions are selected through a truncated search.
+The outputs of the Policy network are ranked and the highest-ranking moves are evaluated through a look-ahead search.
 - Games are saved to file instead of loaded directed into the replay_buffer
 - Gifs of each game are saved during training because they are fun to watch